andrea-abney/portfolio/README.md

 ## Merchant Account Integration.pdf
 This document explains the different credit card processing options we offer.
 I wrote it as a tool for our onboarding team, but it's also referenced by clients who want to evaluate options.

+## Tiered Pricing User Guide.docx.pdf
+This document is a resource for our support teams, to help them support a new product.
+It includes communications to clients and more detailed information than we included in our Knowledge Base.

 ## View From a Seat.pdf
 This document explains a new feature.
 It also includes instructions for use.